 But why has GPT-3 SEO generated so much hype?
 This is because the quality of automated content writing by GPT-3 copywriting is so high that it gets hard to distinguish it from the text written by real writers.

 In August 2020, VWO hosted A/B testing of GPT-3 generated text against the human-written text.
 A total of 18 shortlisted brands out of 450 brands participated and used the GPT-3 API to generate copies in various languages for testing purposes.
 As per VWO, the participants were highly satisfied with the language accuracy delivered in AI-written content.

-In a matter of seconds, GPT-3 can write as convincingly as a human.
-It can write on any topic, in any style, or any tone.
+In a matter of seconds, GPT-3 content generator can write as convincingly as a human.
+It can write on any topic, in any style, or in any tone.
 Here is an example of GPT-3 generated content tweeted by a user.

-Imagine the amount of time a writer puts into research to gain knowledge of a subject or a topic; competing with him is GPT-3 that has been trained in massive gigabytes of text data, and has the collective knowledge of the entire internet in real time.
+Imagine the amount of time a writer puts into research to gain knowledge of a subject or a topic; competing with him is automated content written by GPT-3 SEO.
+It has been trained in massive gigabytes of text data and has the collective wisdom of the entire internet in real-time.

-What makes GPT-3 so special vis-a-vis other language models is its capacity of 175 billion parameters.
+What makes GPT-3 content generator so special vis-a-vis other language models is its capacity of 175 billion parameters.

 GPT-3 is capable of something called ‘meta-learning’, which makes it a task-agnostic model.
 As a result, it can perform multiple NLP tasks over different platforms with no or minimal fine-tuning (additional training).